x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### XGBoost

 XGBoost for both classification and regression is an advanced implementation of gradient boosting that is highly efficient, scalable, and accurate.
-It works by building an ensemble of weak learners, such as decision trees, and optimising them to make accurate predictions.
+It works by building an ensemble of weak learners, such as decision tree, and optimising them to make accurate predictions.
 XGBoost uses a regularised objective function to prevent overfitting and improve generalisation to new data.
 It is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and ranking.

 ### Support vector machines